 Mr Edwards is a member of the International Criminal Bar and International Bar Association.

 Mr Edwards was admitted to the list of defence counsel before the Special Tribunal for Lebanon in 2012 and acted as a consultant protecting the interests and rights of the accused Mustafa Badreddine in the case of Prosecutor v.
 Ayyash et al. before being assigned as co-counsel in 2013.

-He speaks Arabic, French and German with basic knowledge of English and Dutch.
+He speaks Arabic, French and German, and has a basic knowledge of English and Dutch.

-Today, Mr. Mohamed Aouini is registered in the List of Defense Counsels as well as Legal Representatives of Victims before the STL.
-He has been assigned the representation of the interests of the Accused Hassan Habib Merhi before the STL.
+Mr Aouini has been assigned to represent the interests of the Accused Hassan Habib Merhi before the STL.

 Dorothée Le FRAPER du HELLEN